luslab/oz-bulk-rnaseq/D. Alignment.md

 * must use Ensembl FASTA file with Ensemble GTF file.
 You cannot mix Ensembl with UCSC without modifying first and this isn't advised as they have different scaffolds.

 ### Reference Genome File Formats
 Reference sequences are **FASTA files.** Reference sequences are long strings of ATCGN letters.
 File formats store start sites, exon, introns.
-These files contain spacial information describing genomic loci according to their pattern (chromosome, start, end) as intergers.
+They contain spacial coordinate information describing genomic loci (2D position) according to their pattern (chromosome, start, end) as intergers.
 These integers represent the left & right positions of an interval on the genome.

 2 types of genome formats exist:
 - [BED](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) originally designed for UCSC genome browser
-- GFF (also its variants GFF2, GTF & GFF3)
+- [GFF](http://mblab.wustl.edu/GTF22.html) (also its variants GFF2, GTF & GFF3)

 **BED Format** is the simplest annotation store
 3 compulsory fields: chromosome & start & end.